philipnewcomer/localhost/README.md

  - host2.test
  - host3.test
 ```
+### Custom Nginx Site Configuration

+If a site requires a custom Nginx configuration, place a file named `nginx.conf` in the site directory.
+If it exists, that file will be used instead of the Localhost-generated Nginx configuration for the site.

+This file should contain the complete Nginx `server` block for the site.
+You can find the automatically-generated `server` blocks for all sites at `/usr/local/etc/nginx/servers/localhost.conf`, which you can use as a starting point for your own custom configuration.

 ## Global Defaults

 To change the global defaults, create a YAML file at `~/.localhost/localhost.yml`.
 The following directives are available: